Josumtz7/TFG/README.md

 #### Changing the values of the real channels (real_channel.m)
 This file will help us to detect the index values of the real channels.
 If not with the missing data and without making use of the aproximation and mean values (in short, without completing the missing data) we couldn't see the real interdependencies between neural channels.

+#### Clasifying the possible groups for O info analysis (groups_classification)
+This file will be used to classify the diferent groups accordign to the needs detected.
+The collection of data was obtained in some groups, this can be a way of classifying, anyway they can be classified with other logics.
 Knowing this, the explanations of each function or file can also be found in each file of the repository.

 # Currently developing